mnot/I-D/web-proxy-desc/draft.md

 ## proxies

-An array containing one or more proxy objects; each proxy object represents a proxy endpoint that can be used when this proxy is configured.
+An array containing one or more proxy objects; each proxy object represents a proxy endpoint that can be used when this WPD is configured.
+See {{wpd-proxy}} for requirements specific to these proxies, as well as those clients connecting to them.

 Proxy objects' members are defined by the following subsections; unrecognized members SHOULD be ignored.